Smothering (cooking): Shellfish

-In French, the word "étouffée" means "smothered". Étouffée can be made using different shellfish, the most popular version of the dish being Crawfish Étouffée, although shrimp is also used.
+In French, the word "étouffée" means "smothered". Étouffée can be made using different shellfish, the most popular version of the dish being crawfish étouffée, although shrimp is also used.
 Originally étouffée was a popular dish in the Acadiana area surrounding Lafayette.
-In the late twentieth century a waiter at the popular Bourbon Street restaurant, Galatoire's brought the dish in to his employer to try, the dish was added to their menu.
+In the late twentieth century, a waiter at the popular Bourbon Street restaurant Galatoire's brought the dish in to his employer to try and the dish was added to their menu.
 Other restaurants in the city of New Orleans soon followed, with the dish gaining in popularity with locals and tourists alike.
 Many Cajun restaurant owners claim that étouffée is the most popular dish on their menus.

 Vegetables

 Varieties of vegetables cooked by smothering include cabbage, okra, potatoes and corn.
 The vegetables are kept from burning by the addition of animal fats or oils, or the addition of meat products such as salt pork or andouille.